 Papua New Guinea (PNG) has one of the highest rates of HIV in the Asia-Pacific region (WR).
 Some sexually transmitted infections (STIs) with high prevalences in PNG, especially ulcerating STIs, increase the odds of transmitting or receiving HIV.
 Any reduction in the prevalence of these ulcerating STIs will cause a reduction in HIV transmission and susceptibility, and thus reduce the incidence, or number of new cases, of HIV.
 One intervention which may reduce levels of specifically of ulcerating bacterial STIs achieve this is periodic presumptive treatment (PPT) of a selection of STIs, where a suite of drugs which cure these STIs are provided on a regular basis to the population, without testing for those STIs first.
 Lowering other STI prevalences would provide direct benefits to the population, but this paper considers the effect of PPT on HIV prevalences.

-We built a simple model for ulcerating bacterial STIs (UBSTIs) in Papua New Guinea to model the effects of PPT on these STIs.
+We built a simple model for a particular class of STIs, ulcerating bacterial STIs (UBSTIs), to model the effects of PPT on these STIs in Papua New Guinea.
 We used an existing model (Gray, Murray et al. 2011) to model the effect on HIV of such a decrease in STIs.
 Our model has three main outcomes: forecasted decrease in STI prevalence after 3 years, forecasted decrease in STI prevalence after 10 years, and decrease in HIV incidence after ten years.

+Introduction

+STIs can be broadly divided into ulcerating and non-ulcerating STIs.
+Ulcerating STIs create openings in the defensive layers of skin which normally form a barrier against pathogens.
+This greatly increases the chance that a pathogen such as HIV will enter the body.
+(WR – John, you showed me a journal article with a diagram of the skin, could you find that again?)
+Thus, ulcerating STIs greatly increase the probability of contracting HIV from an infected partner.
+The most prevalent ulcerating STIs in PNG are HSV-2 (prevalence WR), syphilis (prevalence WR), and (…) .

+STIs can also be divided into bacterial and viral STIs.
+Bacterial STIs are generally curable with antibiotics.
+Syphilis in particular is very vulnerable to the antibiotic penicillin G benzathine, while … .
+However, viral STIs, such as HSV-2 and HIV itself, are not curable with medication, although medication can be used to suppress symptoms (WR WR).
+If PPT were implemented, it is likely that a combination of drugs would be provided to treat a range of both ulcerating and non-ulcerating STIs.
+While enough data exist for us to implement a model which tracks individual STIs rather than categories of STI, this is beyond the scope of this paper.

 Methods

 Definitions